nephlm/book/README.md

 ### Session

-Keep track of the wordcount for the session while editing a manuskript document.
+Keep track of the wordcount for the session while editing a novel.

-Interrogates the Manuskript save file for the purpose of setting a wordcount goal and updating progress whenever the file changes.
+Interrogates the novel files for the purpose of setting a wordcount goal and updating progress whenever the file changes.

 This is a feature I found incredible useful from scrivener when it worked on my linux installation.